 Workspace Runbook

-Operator-facing runbook for the eight most likely production incidents on the workspace stack.
+Operator-facing runbook for the most likely production incidents on the workspace stack.
 Each section: symptoms, what to check, mitigations, references.

 Looking for upgrade procedures?
 See Upgrading & Migration.
 Looking for the integration-side error model?
 See Workspaces overview — Errors integrators should know about.